 Don’t be fooled by the name – the ponytail palm tree is most definitely not a palm tree.

-Also known as the elephant’s foot, it’s easily identified by its bulbous trunk, which is great for storing water, and the long, thin hair-like leaves that tend to flop downward – much like in a ponytail.
+Also known as the elephant’s foot, it’s easily identified by its bulbous trunk, which is great for storing water, and the long, thin hair-like leaves that tend to flop downward, much like a ponytail.

-And also bear in mind that they prefer bright light, but can tolerate medium to low light for up to 6 months.
-They also need fast draining soil.
+And also, bear in mind that they prefer bright light but can tolerate medium to low light for up to 6 months.

 But critically, this species is under threat of extinction, so if you do get one, be sure to look after it.